Skip to main content

 • Step therapy

-For example, if Drug A and Drug B both treat your medical condition, the plan may not cover drug B unless you try Drug A first.
+For example, if Drug A and Drug B both treat your medical condition, the plan may not cover Drug B unless you try Drug A first.
 If Drug A does not work for you, the plan will then cover Drug B.

-Requesting an exception for coverage rules:
+Asking for an exception for these coverage rules:

 • Cancer treatment